abduljawwad/online-store/README.md

 ### This is a backend project created with Express.js, PostgreSQL with Sequelize ORM

+### Started with React in the hope of creating at least a simple front end

 ## Main Features

 ### Following 3 tables are defined: